zerolawtech/SFT-Protocol/README.md

 ## Documentation

+The [Yellow Paper](docs/SFT-Protocol-Yellowpaper.pdf) provides a more detailed overview of how the SFT Protocol is structrued.

-The SFT Protocol documentation is hosted at [Read the docs](https://sft-protocol.readthedocs.io).
+In-depth documentation is hosted at [Read the docs](https://sft-protocol.readthedocs.io).

 ## Testing and Deployment